Remote Sensing Research

 Blunt spike rush (Eleocharis obtusa).
 Spike rushes are quite common in and diagnostic of wetland environments in temperate regions around the world.
 They provide shelter for fish, amphibians and insects, and are a food resource for many wetland birds and mammals.

-Initial research 2002-05
+Initial research 2002 – 2005

 Kite aerial photographs

-Left: healthy cattail beds prior to drought, May '02.
+Left: healthy cattail beds prior to drought, May 2002.

-Right: mostly dead cattails during drought, June '03.
+Right: mostly dead cattails during drought, June 2003.

 Upon the demise of cattails in early spring 2004, the Nature Conservancy began an experiment in cattail control.
 Three treatments were applied to different sections of dead cattail thatch.
 Some areas were mowed, some were burned, and some were left untreated.
 Since heavy rain refilled the marshes in June 2004, wet weather continued to support regrowth of wetland vegetation through 2005.
-Bulrush and spike rush spread rapidly to replace cattail in many portions of the marsh, and some small stands of cattail are beginning to come back as well.
+Bulrush and spike rush spread rapidly to replace cattail in many portions of the marsh, and some small stands of cattail began to come back as well.
 This resulted in a mosaic of emergent wetland vegetation during the summer 2005.

 Above: panoramic view assembled from four wide-angle photographs, July 2004.
 A - former mudflat, now vegetated with blunt spike rush, B - former cattail beds, largely dead following drought, C - delta of Deception Creek.